 Tsuruga Station

-Tsuruga is a port city in Fukui Prefecture.
+Tsuruga is a port city in Fukui Prefecture and the transfer station between the Thunderbird Limited Express and the Hokuriku Shinkansen.
 Its major sites are the massive gate of Kehi Shrine, the garden of Saifukuji Temple, the white sand beach and pine trees of Kehi no Matsubara, and the Meiji era red brick warehouses near Tsuruga Museum.

-Takefu Station is situated in the city of Echizen in Fukui Prefecture.
-Though Echizen has many historic buildings, shrines and temples, it is most famous for its crafts and its cuisine.
+For Echizen city, passengers from Kyoto transfer at Tsuruga to the Hokuriku Shinkansen for Echizen-Takefu Station.
+Conventional Takefu Station is served by Hapi-Line Fukui.
+Echizen has many historic buildings, shrines and temples, but it is most famous for its crafts and its cuisine.
 You can get hands on experience with Echizen ceramics at the Echizen Pottery Village.
 At Echizen Washi no Sato you can learn about traditional papermaking.
 And the Echizen Soba Center is just one of many locations serving up the city’s famous noodles.

 Fukui Station